We love hearing success stories! Here are just a few!

 almost like a biiiig family here.

-I got to live in a two bedroom apartment and get 3 meals a day for
+I got to live in a two bedroom apartment and get 3 meals a day for free as

-well, teach only 20 lessons a week with anything above being paid at
+well, teach only 20 lessons a week with anything above being paid at app.

 $16 extra p/hr.

-From what I hear so from others, this is a really good score guys as
+From what I hear so from others, this is a really good score guys as the pay

 is also above average - RMB 6000 a month.

-I will be in touch with you soon again and letting you know how
+I will be in touch with you soon again and letting you know how everything

 is progressing here, ok!